 The following is an overview of what you need to know about soil-based probiotics.

 Soil-based probiotics are a relatively new class of probiotic supplements.
-Soil-based probiotics utilize soil-based bacteria such as Bacillus coagulans and Bacillus subtilis which supporters say improve the bacteria in the human digestive tract and help create a more balanced gut microbiome.
-They are derived from the probiotics that occur in the soil, and may also be called "soil probiotics," "homeostatic soil organisms," "bacterial soil organisms" and "soil organisms."
+Soil-based probiotics utilize soil-based, spore forming probiotics such as Bacillus coagulans and Bacillus subtilis which supporters say improve the bacteria in the human digestive tract and help create a more balanced gut microbiome.
+They are derived from the probiotics that occur in the soil, and may also be called "spore forming probiotics," "spore based organisms," "soil probiotics," "homeostatic soil organisms," "bacterial soil organisms" and "soil organisms."

-The Difference Between Soil-Based Probiotics and Gut Probiotics
+The Difference Between Soil-Based, Spore Forming Probiotics and Gut Probiotics

 While soil-based organisms (SBOs) have their respective benefits, they are fundamentally different from the types of bacteria that already live in the human gut.
 After all, these organisms are coming from the soil, which is meant to nourish plants and animals, rather than humans.